Chapter 10 BWV 16 Herr Gott, dich loben wir.

 Nevertheless, there is a subtle change of mood at the beginning of the middle section (from bar 71).This is the ultimate statement of personal conviction, the commitment to hold Christ firmly within our hearts now and throughout the process of death itself.
 Minor modes colour this feeling, suggesting both the natural sorrows associated with death as well as the personal and private comfort of eternal faith.

-The final chorale is simple and direct----we praise Your goodness, Father, and what You have taught us through Your Son----bestow upon us a year of peace and continue to protect and nurture us.
+The final chorale is simple and direct—-we praise Your goodness, Father, and what You have taught us through Your Son—-bestow upon us a year of peace and continue to protect and nurture us.
 The tune is sturdy and the harmonisation strong and uncomplicated.
 Rather oddly, it is the same verse and melody used to close C 28 heard only two days previously.
 Yet the decision to use the same chorale in the space of a couple of days cannot simply have been due to pressure of work because Bach has altered the harmonisation in a number of subtle ways.
-It would seem that he sees the repeated chorale as conjoining these two very different works.
+It may be that that he saw the repeated chorale as conjoining these two very different works.

-Nevertheless, the fact that even the same verse of this hymn tune is retained conveys a strong message for the Leipzig congregations about which there must surely be no possible ambiguity.
+Nevertheless, the same verse of this hymn tune is retained, thus conveying and reinforcing the strong message for the Leipzig congregations about which there must surely be no possible ambiguity.

 Copyright: J Mincham 2010.
 Revised 2012, 2014, 2017.